Allerton Engineers at Work: Sewage. Sorted.

 What happened to the Sewage Treatment Plant?

-The bearings get greased and serviced regularly, however eventually they sieze up, as they have done in this case.
-As the mechanism keeps moving, eventually metal starts grinding on metal and the discs seize up.
-The discs are meant to slowly rotate, dipping into the effluent and then coming round again for air.
+The bearings get greased and serviced regularly, however eventually they seize up, as they have done in this case.
+As the mechanism keeps moving, eventually metal starts grinding on metal and the discs halt.
+The discs are meant to slowly rotate, dipping into the effluent and then coming around again for air.
 When the shaft stops, the aerobic bacteria die and the process stops.
 In order to correct this and allow clean water to go into the river, our engineers had to change the rotor and bearings.
+This is an example of how regular sewage servicing and maintenance is important to keep your sewage treatment plant running.

 Changing the bearings